h0rv/pitt-canvas-dark-mode/README.md

 # pitt-canvas-dark-mode

-Dark mode for the Canvas web app for University of Pittsburgh students. #h2p
+Dark mode for the Canvas web app for University of Pittsburgh students with the classic Pitt colors. #h2p

 ## Installation
 1. Download Stylus for your browser: